-Buying a new home in Montreal, Quebec?
+Buying a new home in Montreal, QC?
 Exciting!
 Buying a new home is exciting, but it can feel overwhelming if it’s your first time going through the process.
 Before you can find your new dream home, you are going to need to be pre-approved for a mortgage.

 What is Mortgage Pre-Approval?

 Mortgage pre-approval is defined as an initial evaluation of a borrower (that’s you), by a lender (the group or financial institution that is giving you the loan) to decide whether they can give you a pre-qualification offer.

 What’s the point of Mortgage Pre-Approval?

 A mortgage pre-approval will allow a mortgage lender to figure out how much money they will lend you and what interest rate they will charge you.
 To do this, the lender will look at your assets (what you own), how much money you make, and how much debt you have (credit cards, student loans, car loans/ leases, etc.).
 Mortgage pre-approval will show you:

 - How large a mortgage you can potentially get (this is not a guarantee just a guideline)

 - How to estimate what your mortgage payment will be